Zeus2oo1/Image-Hover/README.md

 # Image-Hover

 An image gallery with a smooth hover effect that enlarges the images on mouseover, arranged in a responsive flexbox layout.
-A GIF/video is included to showcase the hover effect in action.
 ## Demo

 ![Hover Slider Demo](Image-Hover-Gif/demo.gif)